Sensei32-DevKit/Sensei32-Blink/README.md

 Sensei32 is a high-quality ULP, Battery-Powered, ESP32 board with embedded environment sensors.

-We are looking foreward to define the next hardware revision specs and organise PCBs reservation for the following production run.
+We are looking forward to define the next hardware revision specs and organise PCBs reservation for the following production run.

 ✨ Follow the project on [Hacakday.io][HChan] ✨